 The Heysen Trail is excellent for hikers of different skill levels.
 The 1,200-kilometer trail offers long treks of varying difficulties.
 However, some parts of the path are closed during the summer due to bushfire threats.
-But if all areas are open, you can expect to see some of the most remarkable views Australia has to offer.
+But if all areas are open, you can expect to see some of Australia’s most remarkable views.
 The Heysen Trail is about nine hours away from Melbourne.
 But if you are coming from Adelaide, it is just an hour and a half away.
-The entirety of the trail is said to take about 60 days to tour.
+The hiking trail is said to take about 60 days to tour.
 If this interests you, end-to-end tours are being offered in the area.

 3. Scenic Rim

 Scenic Rim is one of the most popular tourist destinations in Queensland and a favourite among those who love camp.
-You can find six national parks here, along with a rainforest and three dams.
-If you are coming from Brisbane, Scenic Rim is just over an hour away.
-If you’re travelling from the Gold Coast, the trip is even quicker.
+You can find six national parks here, a rainforest and three dams.
+If you are coming from Brisbane, Scenic Rim is just over an hour away and perfect for a day hike.
+The trip is even quicker if you’re travelling from the Gold Coast.
 The best thing about Scenic Rim is that it is also home to other great attractions.
 Aside from hiking, you can also visit its art galleries, country pubs, and favourite wineries.

 4. Uluru Base Walk

-If you’re looking for a picture-perfect landscape, the 11-kilometre Uluru Base Walk should be one of your top picks.
+The 11-kilometre Uluru Base Walk should be one of your top picks if you’re looking for a picture-perfect landscape.
 Uluru Kata Tjuta National Park boasts a red monolithic mountain that houses some of the most unusual plants, animals, and geological treasures.
 Get there before noon to avoid the intense heat.
-You can also visit nearby hiking trails like Kata Tjuta, which is just 50 kilometres away from Uluru.
+You can also visit nearby Kata Tjuta hiking trails, which is just 50 kilometres away from Uluru.
 Kata Tjuta has 36 steep domes perfectly designed by Mother Nature.

 5. Glow Worm Tunnel

-For a more family-friendly walk in NSW, you should try the Glow Worm Tunnel.
+You should try the Glow Worm Tunnel for a more family-friendly walk in NSW.
 Just three kilometres long, the tunnel offers a fun and easy trekking experience for the whole family.
 The tunnel’s glow-in-the-dark walls will be a sure hit with the kids.
 Located in Wollemi National Park, the Glow Worm Tunnel isn’t the only thing your family can enjoy.
 There is also a variety of wildlife, plant life, and rocks for your kids to check out.

 6. The Overland Track

 Expert hikers will love the Overland Track in Tasmania.
 It is a scenic 65-kilometre trail surrounded by forests, waterfalls, valleys, and alpine meadows.
-You can book your trip and choose a four-, six-, eight-day stay.
+You can book your trip and choose a four-, six-, or eight-day stay.
 The Overland Track is a challenging trail not recommended for amateurs and beginners.
 Even experts need to prepare if they want to complete their hike without a guide.
-Regardless of whether you’re trekking alone or with a guide, you will be required to book your walk with the Tasmania Parks and Wildlife Service.
+Whether trekking alone or with a guide, you must book your walk with the Tasmania Parks and Wildlife Service.

-If you decide to get a paid tour, you can get a guide and comfortable accommodation.
-But if you choose to rough it alone, make sure that you are an experienced hiker and that you are ready with all your camping needs, from tents and sleeping bags to food and everything else.
-Just a couple more side notes for an Overland Track hike: from November to May, visitors must acquire permits before entering the park.
+If you get a paid tour, you can get a guide and comfortable accommodation.
+But if you choose to hike it alone, make sure that you are an experienced hiker and that you are ready with all your camping needs, from tents and sleeping bags to food and everything else.
+A few more side notes for an Overland Track hike: visitors must acquire permits from November to May before entering the park.
 Walks are also completed from north to south at this time of the year.

 7. Bluff Knoll

-For a more easy climb, Bluff Knoll is an easy pick.
-It is a beautiful mountain that offers excellent views from its base to its peak.
+For a more easy climb, Bluff Knoll is an easy hike.
+It is a beautiful mountain with excellent views from its base to its peak.
 Its slopes are showered with a brilliant display of wildflowers, making the trek enjoyable and a little less tiring.
 Bluff Knoll is the highest point of the Stirling Range that you can add to your list when exploring South Western Australia.
 It provides an accessible path for intermediate hikers.

 8. Frenchmans Cap

 The alluring combination of white and green makes the Frenchmans Cap a top choice for hikers and photographers.
-However, this mountain is more famous for its 300-meter cliffs that make hiking even more challenging.
+However, this mountain is more famous for its 300-meter cliffs, making hiking even more challenging.
 If you have a brave heart and a strong pair of legs, Frenchmans Cap in Tasmania is perfect for you.
-There are various walking trails in Tasmania that you will love.
+There are various walks in Tasmania that you will love.

 9. Mount Gower

-Mount Gower is yet another challenging mountain to hike in Australia, 875 meters tall with a forested terrain; this mountain is not easy.
+Mount Gower is another challenging mountain hike of Australia, 875 meters tall with forested terrain; this mountain is not that easy.
 Climbing Mount Gower requires a local guide.
-There are also ropes installed through the steepest parts of the peak of the Lord Howe Island.
-It’s safe to say that if steep trails scare you, Mount Gower might prove to be too challenging.
+Ropes are installed through the steepest parts of the peak of Lord Howe Island.
+It’s safe to say that if steep trails scare you, Mount Gower might be too challenging.

 Overall, Australia is one of the most beautiful places in the world, rich with natural wonders.
-Its vast mountain ranges make it a top choice for hikers worldwide, not to mention that the country also has a warm, sunny climate.
+Its vast mountain ranges make it a top choice for hikers worldwide, and the country also has a warm, sunny climate.

-If you’re looking to hike in one of Australia’s beautiful mountains, make sure to consider your level of experience.
+If you’re looking to hike in one of Australia’s beautiful mountains, consider your experience level.
 There are perfect trekking trails for beginners, intermediate, and advanced hikers all over the country.